certafonso/WikiGames/README.md

 To start a game you have to type `-wikigames` in the channel you want to use, the person who does this will be the gamemaster and will control various aspects of the game, then everyone who wants to play has to type `-join`.

+This are the available games:

+* nPeopleAreLying (minimum of 3 players);
+* WikiAgainstHumanity (minimum of 3 players).

-Currently there is only one game: nPeopleAreLying.
-To play it, the gamemaster needs to type `-start` in chat.
+To play a game, the gamemaster needs to type `-play [game name]` in chat.

 ## nPeopleAreLying